- Online Training

 Here is the easiest way of making a budget.
 The first step is to get a bunch of envelopes.
 By envelopes, I mean the standard white envelope that you mail letters in.
 On each of those write down the category you are going to spend money on.
 Like:

 It’s impossible to be good with money unless you can master a budget though.
 Like I said in the first article, don’t worry I’m here to help you figure this out.
 Now that you have the basic idea of a budget, you just have to use the discipline to follow through with it.
-Assuming you have mastered that, the next step is going to show you how to work with your budget while feeding your emergency, freedom, and good human account.
+Assuming you have mastered that, the next step is going to show you how to manage your money as a strength coach while feeding your emergency, freedom, and good human account.
 Ready?
 Good, so am I.

 If cash is the best way to work your monthly or weekly budget, then this is going to be a mind-shift for you.
 In order to feed your accounts, you need to take all temptation and thought out of increasing your saving accounts.
 I’ve tried a few ways of doing this before.
 After all, I had the same envelope system you are going to do, and there was even an envelope set aside for my emergency account.
 I thought that I’d put cash into that envelope and then I’d use an old protein tub with a hole cut into the top as sort of a piggy bank for my loose change.
 I had the best of intentions to watch my emergency account grow by of putting my money in the envelope and to make it grow even faster I was going to use all my change too.
 At first, everything was working just the way I wanted it to.
 Then I needed to do laundry and was out of quarters for machines, so I raided my change container.
 The plan was to cash out some quarters and to drop a few dollars in the container to cover what I was taking out.
 But I was out of cash.
 Soon I needed to raid the emergency account envelope because I needed a new pair of work pants.
 Before I knew it, my emergency account money was gone and even worse; I owed myself money which I wasn’t paying back.